By: Sharon Aron Baron

 - Why police walk with their arms out – because they keep hitting the equipment on their waist if they don’t.

 - What really is in all that equipment that Deputies wear on their belts.
-We got to check it it out and it weighed a ton.
+We got to check it out, and it weighed a ton.

 - How heavy and sweaty those bulletproof vests become during the day.
 I can’t imagine wearing one of those during the summer.